William Contreras Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 17th-ranked team ERA among all MLB pitching staffs (4.32).
+- The Pirates' 4.32 team ERA ranks 17th among all MLB pitching staffs.

-- The Pirates give up the second-fewest home runs in baseball (67 total, one per game).
+- The Pirates allow the second-fewest home runs in baseball (68 total, one per game).

-- In his last appearance on Friday against the New York Mets, the lefty went seven innings, giving up two earned runs while surrendering seven hits.
+- In his last appearance on Sunday, the right-hander tossed seven innings against the New York Mets, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.